 B.1.f.
 Course Registration and Conduct of Courses

 Students register for fall, winter, and spring courses using the online registration system.
-Registration information is communicated to students, by e-mail, prior to the registration period, which consists of an advising period, a practice round, and a real-time registration round.
+Registration information is communicated to students, by e-mail, prior to the registration period, which consists of an advising period and a real-time registration round.
+Registration for half-credit courses running for the second half of the fall or spring semester will be available as announced by the Office of the Registrar.

-A student's normal program consists of four courses in the fall and spring semesters and one course in the winter term.
+A student's normal program consists of four credits in the fall and spring semesters and one course in the winter term.
 First-year students must be in residence for winter term and enrolled in an academic course.
-Full-time students must take at least three courses per semester.
+Full-time students must take at least three credits per semester.

-Sophomores and juniors may register for a fifth course during the fall or spring semester only with specific approval of their advisors and their Student Life Dean during the add/drop period using the special orange add card.
+Sophomores and juniors may register for a fifth credit during the fall or spring semester only with specific approval of their advisors and their Class Dean during the add period using the online CARE form.
 Normally, this permission is granted to students who have maintained an average of B or better in the two preceding semesters.
-Seniors may register for five courses during the add period without their dean's or advisor's approval.
-The comprehensive fee remains unchanged for a three-, four-, and five-course program.
-Students may not take more than five courses per semester.
+Seniors may register for five credits during the add period without their dean's or advisor's approval.
+First-year students may not register for a fifth course.
+The comprehensive fee remains unchanged for a three-, four-, and five- credit program.
+Students may not take more than five credits per semester.

 All entering first-year students register for a first-year seminar in their first semester at Middlebury.
 Students are encouraged to explore a range of subjects and select the remainder of their first-semester program in consultation with their advisors.
-Final registration for courses occurs after students have attended informational sessions on the various departmental offerings and have taken appropriate placement tests.
 In their first semester students may not take two courses in the same subject, may not register for more than one first-year seminar, may not receive college-writing (CW) credit for a CW course taken concurrently with the first-year seminar, and may register for only one beginning language in the fall term.
 In their second semester, first-year students may register for two courses in one subject with their advisor's approval.

-Students may opt to take a course on a Pass/D/Fail basis under the following conditions:
+Students may opt to take a course on a Credit/No Credit basis under the following conditions:

 a.
 Students may count toward graduation no more than a total of five courses with non-standard grading.
-The category of “non-standard grading” includes courses elected under the Pass/D/Fail option; AP, IB, A-Level, and other pre-college testing credits; winter term and summer study honors/pass/fail courses*; and credit-bearing internships.
-Of these five credits, only two may be taken under the Pass/D/Fail option.
+The category of “non-standard grading” includes courses elected under the Pass/D/Fail option (before Fall 2022); courses elected under the Credit/No Credit option (Fall 2022 or later); AP, IB, A-Level, and other pre-college testing credits;; and credit-bearing internships.
+Of these five credits, only two may be taken under the former Pass/D/Fail option (before Fall 2022) or Credit/No Credit (Fall 2022 or later) option.
 Specific guidelines concerning non-standard grading can be found in the College Handbook under Degree Requirements.

 c.
-Courses taken under the Pass/D/Fail option may not be used to satisfy distribution, College Writing, First-Year Seminar, or cultures and civilizations requirements.
+Courses taken under the Credit/No Credit option may not be used to satisfy distribution, College Writing, First-Year Seminar, or cultures and civilizations requirements.

 e.
-Students may elect the Pass/D/Fail option, for a course in which they are already registered, during the first four weeks of the semester.
-Students must turn in a completed Pass/D/Fail application by the end of the fourth week of classes.
-The deadline for changing a course from Pass/D/Fail to standard grading is the drop deadline (i.e., the end of the fifth week of the semester).
-Students must email the Registrar's Office with their intent to revoke Pass/D/Fail by the end of the fifth week of classes.
+Students may elect the Credit/No Credit option for a course in which they are already registered during the first eight weeks of the classes.
+The deadline for changing a course from Credit/No Credit to standard grading or vice versa is the drop deadline (i.e., the end of the eighth week of classes).

 g.
-Middlebury Institute of International Studies at Monterey (MIIS) and Study Abroad: Students may not elect the Pass/D/Fail option for courses taken abroad or at MIIS.
-However, courses taken at MIIS or within an approved study abroad program that are offered in their entirety as pass/fail—including study abroad internships—will not count as one of the two Pass/D/Fail courses, but will count toward the total of five courses with non-standard grading a student may count toward graduation.
+Middlebury Institute of International Studies at Monterey (MIIS) and Study Abroad: Students may not elect the Credit/No Credit option for courses taken abroad or at MIIS.
+However, courses taken at MIIS or within an approved study away program in the fall, winter, or spring semester that are offered in their entirety as pass/fail—including study abroad internships—will not count as one of the Credit/No Credit courses, but will count toward the total of five courses with non-standard grading a student may count toward graduation.

 With advance permission of the instructor, a regularly enrolled student may audit other classes.
 The instructor establishes the conditions under which the student may audit.
 A student may request official audit status, in which case the course will be recorded on his or her transcript with "AUD" in the grade column.
 In order to obtain official audit status, the student must make a request to the instructor, and they must agree in writing on the conditions of satisfactory completion.
 Students must register for audited courses during the normal add period.
-After the end of the add/drop period, no student may change his/her audit status without approval from the Administration Committee.
 In no case may the student receive credit for auditing.

 Community members living in the Middlebury area may audit courses only with the permission of the instructor and the dean of curriculum or designee.
 Community members interested in auditing a course at the College, must complete the Community Member Audit Request form and obtain the requisite signatures indicating approval.
 The audit status, if approved, is not officially recorded and there is no academic transcript kept in these cases.
 Current high school students may not audit courses at Middlebury College.

 Immediately following the online registration period and through the end of the second week of the fall and spring semesters, course additions may be made if students have the consent of the instructor of the course into which the student wishes to enroll.
-Students must turn in their add cards by the end of the second week of classes.
+Students must add the approved course in Banner by the end of the second week of classes.
+In the case of half-credit courses running for the second half of the fall or spring semester, students may add the class in accordance with a schedule announced by the Office of the Registrar.

-After the fifth week of classes, a student may petition the Administration Committee in writing to withdraw from a course for exceptional personal reasons, which may include but are not limited to significant injuries and non-chronic illnesses.
-The petition should be endorsed by the student's Student Life Dean.
+After the drop deadline, a student may petition the Administration Committee in writing to withdraw from a course for exceptional personal reasons, which may include but are not limited to significant injuries and non-chronic illnesses.
+The petition should be endorsed by the student's Class Dean.
 Students may petition the Disability Resource Center staff to withdraw from a course for reasons based on a documented disability.
 If permission is granted, the course will be removed from the student's transcript; if it is denied, the student will remain on the roster for that course.
-Withdrawals for other reasons are not permitted after the end of the fifth week.
+Withdrawals for other reasons are not permitted after the end of the eighth week of classes.
 A student may also petition the Administration Committee to correct the student's enrollment if the student provides written confirmation from the instructor that the student did not attend the class.
 If permission is granted, a charge of $50 per dropped course will be assessed.
 A student who fails to complete the work of a course will receive a failing grade in that course.

 During winter term, course changes are made by the same procedures, but the add/drop period ends at the end of the third day of classes during the winter term.
 Requests to add a winter term course after this deadline are automatically charged the late fee of $50.